-(1) The carrying amount of the Company's investments in U.S. Government securities approximate fair value due to their short-term maturities, and there have been no events or changes in circumstances that would have had a significant effect on the fair value of these securities at December 31, 2022 and 2021.
+(1) The carrying amount of the Company's investments in U.S. Government securities approximate fair value due to their short-term maturities, and there have been no events or changes in circumstances that would have had a significant effect on the fair value of these securities as of December 31, 2023 and 2022.